 To learn more about our previous recipients, please click on the promotional blocks below.

-- Submit a draft or final version of the paper/project from an AC Course.
-Students can submit research papers, essays, poetry, short story, digital projects or other written works from all courses at all levels.
-Please note a 1-2 page interpretive essay must accompany the following types of submissions: poetry, short story, and digital projects
+- A draft or final version of the paper/project from an AC Course.
+Students can submit research papers, essays, poetry, short story, digital projects or other written works from all courses at all levels;

-- Provide a statement of 750-1000 words describing your project/paper and how it supports the goal of the American Cultures curriculum to strengthen understanding of race, culture, ethnicity, and the diversity of the American experience.
+- A statement of 750-1000 words describing your project/paper and how it supports the goal of the American Cultures curriculum to strengthen understanding of race, culture, ethnicity, and the diversity of the American experience; and